The Broken Sword: Plot

-The book tells the story of Skafloc, elven-fosterling and originally son of Orm the Strong.
-The story begins with the marriage of Orm the Strong and Aelfrida of the English.
-Orm kills a witch's family on the land and later half-converts to Christianity, but quarrels with the local priest and sends him off the land.
-Meanwhile, an elf named Imric, with the help of the witch, seeks to capture the newly born son of Orm.
-In his place, Imric leaves a changeling called Valgard.
-The real son of Orm is taken away to elven lands and named Skafloc by the elves who raise him.
-As the story continues, both Skafloc and Valgard have significant roles in the war between the trolls and the elves.
+The book tells the story of Skafloc, an elven-fosterling and the biological son of Orm the Strong.
+The narrative begins with Orm’s marriage to Aelfrida of the English.
+After killing a witch’s family to take their land, Orm later half-converts to Christianity but quarrels with the local priest and drives him away.
+Meanwhile, an elf named Imric, aided by the witch, plots to abduct Orm’s newborn son.
+In the child's place, Imric leaves a changeling named Valgard.
+The real son is taken to the elven lands and raised as Skafloc.
+As the story progresses, both Skafloc and Valgard play key roles in the war between the trolls and the elves.

 Reception and influence

 Anthony Boucher praised the original edition as "a magnificent saga of the interplay of gods, demigods, faerie, heroes and men."
 Groff Conklin described the novel as "a rip-snorting, bloody, imitation-Norse epic containing all the elements of faerie".
 E. F. Bleiler, commenting on the 1971 revised edition, declared that "The first portion of this novel is perhaps the finest American heroic fantasy, with good characterizations, excellent surface detail, good plotting, and an admirable recreation of the mood of the Old Norse literature.
 But the story ends in a mad scramble and unconvincing slaughter".

 British fantasy writer Michael Moorcock has written that The Broken Sword greatly influenced his stories; Moorcock's Elric of Melniboné series features a magic sword, Stormbringer, which has many similarities to Skafloc's sword.
 Moorcock further declared The Broken Sword superior to Tolkien, calling it "a fast-paced doom-drenched tragedy in which human heroism, love and ambition, manipulated by amoral gods, elves and trolls, led inevitably to tragic consequences."
 Despite his admiration of the original 1954 edition, Moorcock criticized the revised 1971 text, stating that the revised edition "weakened" the novel.

+Diana Paxson stated that reading The Broken Sword as a teen "changed [her] life", and led to her involvement in fantasy as a genre.

+Fantasy historian Brian Murphy has described The Broken Sword as "arguably the greatest novel-length work today that could be classified as sword and sorcery."
+He also notes that the novel closely follows the style of the Icelandic sagas, although with more magic and monsters than those sagas usually featured.
+Murphy noted that The Broken Sword influenced later writers of sword and sorcery fiction, including Moorcock, Karl Edward Wagner, and Richard K. Morgan.